-My clients ask if it’s okay to pop their own zits, but ask my in-clinic clients to sign a stop picking pledge so they don’t inadvertently push the plugs back down into the pore, cause new pigmentation, or introduce new bacteria that would delay their progress.
+My clients are always asking if it’s okay to pop their own zits.
+My answer?
+A resounding no. In fact, I ask my clinic clients to sign a stop picking pledge so they don’t inadvertently push the plugs back down into the pore, cause new pigmentation, or introduce new bacteria that would delay their progress.
 And I can always tell if they’ve been cheating!

-My long-distance clients, however, have permission to do it themselves, as long as it’s done correctly.
-And, let’s face it: We both know that it’s just about impossible to leave a big, giant whitehead alone that is clearly ready to go.
+Most of my clients now live all over the country, and I give them permission to pope their own pimples, as long as it’s done correctly.
+(Let’s face it: We both know that it’s just about impossible to leave a big, giant whitehead alone that is clearly ready to go.)

 So, here are my step-by-step instructions on how to pop your own zits.
 (Watch video)

 But first, a friendly disclaimer: Don’t attempt to pop a red, inflamed pimple if it doesn’t have a very large yellow center with an obvious opening.
 I promise you, no matter how hard you push it will not come out, and you will only make it worse by pushing on it.
 Think to yourself, “Am I going to have ‘popper’s remorse’ if I mess with this?”

 - Your zit is ready when it has a white or yellow center that is nearly bursting on its own.

 - Popping zits right after a shower is a great idea–it’s warm, clean, and has been steamed almost as well as it is in the clinic.